jytan17/Multimodal-Sentiment-Anlaysis-with-Missing-Modality-Generation/README.md

 # Multimodal-Sentiment-Anlaysis-with-Missing-Modality-Generation

-An example usecase of training a tri-modal model with early fusion on MOSI:
+An example usecase of training a trimodal model with early fusion on MOSI:

 ```python